-For all these reasons, the unique opportunities offered by \AFTER\ to probe with unprecedented precision and with reliable as well as novel perturbative probes the high $x$ domain are priceless. \cf{fig:high_x_2} schematically illustrates, with a small set of selected (gluon-sensitive) probes, how the fixed-target mode with multi TeV beams allows one to methodically probe the high $x$ region in the target, namely high $x_2$.
+For all these reasons, the unique opportunities offered by \AFTER\ to probe with high precision and with reliable as well as novel perturbative probes the high-$x$ domain are very interesting. \cf{fig:high_x_2} schematically illustrates, with a small set of selected (gluon-sensitive) probes, how the fixed-target mode with multi TeV beams allows one to methodically probe the high-$x$ region in the target, namely at high $x_2$.
 This obviously applies equally for quark, heavy-quark, gluon and antiquark sensitive probes in protons, deuterons and light or heavy nuclei.
-The case of the lead is even richer, when used as beam particle, which allows one to probe it down to values as small as 0.005.
+In addition, when heavy ions are used as beam particles, one can probe their contents down to $x$ value as small as 0.005.
 The possibility to study the large-$x$-charm content in the (nucleon and nucleus) target will also allow one to severely reduce the uncertainty of the prompt neutrino fluxes.

 Finally, let us highlight the opportunities connected to antiproton ($\bar p$) measurements in new kinematical ranges and for new systems in order to further constrain the modelling of the conventional $\bar p$ astrophysical sources.
-One of the possible very original measurements is that of $\bar p$ nearly at rest from fixed He, C, N or O targets bearing on the PID capabilities of the ALICE central barrel.
-This would constrain highly energetic $\bar p$ from (He,C,N,O)$+p\to \bar p +X$.
+One of the possible very original measurements is that of $\bar p$ nearly at rest from fixed He, C, N or O targets bearing on the Particle IDentification (PID) capabilities of the ALICE central barrel.
+This would constrain highly-energetic $\bar p$ from (He,C,N,O)$+p\to \bar p +X$.